frederic-perez/AmE-dictionary/data/dictionary.md

 __oval<sup>1</sup>__ _adj_ :two: Having the shape of an ellipse or ellipsoid. _Ford oval logo._
 __oval<sup>2</sup>__ _n_ Anything that is oval in shape, such as a sports ground.
 __over (one’s) head__ _idiom_ :two: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
+__over the course of__ _idiom_ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._
 __over the hill__ _idiom_ Past the peak of one’s life or career; too old.
 (Hyphenated if used before a noun.)
 __over the moon__ _adj_ _British informal_ :two: Extremely happy; delighted. _We are over the moon._
 __over the top__ _idiom_